Cadey Phipps, LMFTLicensed Marriage and Family Therapist

 As a systemically-trained therapist I consider all factors at play in your life story.
 I then integrate a variety of research-supported psychological treatments, skills, training, and techniques, that are both insight-oriented and behavior-oriented, to best meet the needs of each client individually.
-For those interested in the technical terms, I primarily integrate Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT) with Bowenian ideology, Gottman methods, Brainspotting, and function with a mindset inspired by the work of Esther Perel.
+For those interested in the technical terms, I primarily integrate Internal Family Systems (IFS) or “parts work” with Acceptance and Commitment Therapy (ACT) principals, Bowenian ideology, Imago theory, and Brainspotting tools, and function with a mindset inspired by the work of Esther Perel and Brené Brown.

-In my office we will most likely meditate, cry together, and laugh together.
+In our work together we will most likely meditate and visualize together, cry together, and laugh together.
+I extend my own “Self” energy to you in a way that gives permission for you to do the same to your own internal system.
 I will gently push and challenge you while also validating your human experience.
-I will teach you how to do the counter-intuitive thing: lean into the yuck instead of away from it.
+I will teach you how to do the counter-intuitive thing: lean into the yuck instead of away from it; getting to know your internal system and allowing for parts of you that have been wounded and carrying burdens of things like shame, grief, and loneliness to finally release those.
 The work may not always be fun, but it is so, so worth it ; and I am honored to witness every step of the way.

 I am a Licensed Marital and Family Therapist (TN license number 1348) and AAMFT-Approved Supervisor Candidate.
 I received my Bachelors of Science in Psychology and Gender Studies from Centre College and my Masters degree in Marriage and Family Therapy from Lipscomb University.
-I am currently working on my level one Internal Family Systems (IFS) training.
+I have completed level one Internal Family Systems (IFS) training.
 IFS, or “parts work” is an amazing tool for learning how to lead from Self energy, get to know our systems on a new level, heal wounds or traumas, and shift out of extreme patterns.
 I am certified in PREPARE/ENRICH, a parenting, premarital, and marital counseling and assessment program.
-I have completed Level 1 Training in Gottman Couples Therapy, which has provided me with countless research-backed tools for working with couples.
+I have completed Level 1 training in both Gottman Couples Therapy and Imago Relationship Therapy, which have provided me with countless research-backed tools for working with couples.
 I have completed Phase One of Brainspotting training, which is an amazing tool that can help us process trauma and go beyond the neocortex into the part of the brain that emotion and the unconscious live.
 I have completed an Intensive Acceptance and Commitment Therapy (ACT) Training, which teaches us the tools we need to identify our values, practice mindfulness and acceptance, identify who we are at our core, practice following through with commitments we make to ourselves, and separate from our thoughts so that they can no longer take power over us.
 I have also completed training through the Conflict Resolution Center at Lipscomb University and am a Rule 31 eligible Civil and Family Mediator.
 I am constantly training, learning and working to be the very best helper that I can be.

 American Association for Marriage and Family Therapy (AAMFT)